 Born: Sept.
 2, 1938 in Baton Rouge, La.

-Jimmy Clanton became known as the "swamp pop R&B teenage idol".
-His band recorded a hit song "Just A Dream" which Clanton had written in 1958 for the Ace Records label.
+Jimmy Clanton is known as the "swamp pop teenage idol.”
+His band recorded the hit song "Just A Dream" which Clanton had written in 1958 for the Ace Records label.
 It reached number four on the Billboard chart and sold a million copies.
-Clanton performed on Dick Clark's American Bandstand and toured with popular artists like Fats Domino, Jerry Lee Lewis and the Platters.
+Clanton performed on Dick Clark's American Bandstand and toured with popular artists like Fats Domino, Jerry Lee Lewis, and the Platters.

 Clanton starred in a rock and roll movie produced by Alan Freed called Go Johnny Go, and later starred in Teenage Millionaire, with music arranged and produced by Dr. John and arranger/trumpeter Charlie Miller.
-During the late 1950s and early 1960s Clanton was managed by Cosimo Matassa, the New Orleans recording studio owner and engineer.
+During the late 1950s and early 1960s, Clanton was managed by Cosimo Matassa, the New Orleans recording studio owner and engineer.
 In May 1960, Ace Records announced in Billboard that Philadelphia had proclaimed the week of May 16 to be "Jimmy Clanton Week."
-Clanton became a disc jockey at WHEX in Columbia, Pennsylvania, between 1972 and 1976 and also performed in an oldies revue.
+Clanton was a disc jockey at WHEX. in Columbia, Pennsylvania, between 1972 and 1976, and also performed in an oldies revue.